 Within the UK, different accents and dialects exist.
 Received pronunciation is often referred to as the Queen’s English or BBC English, which is estimated to be spoken by approximately 2~3% of the British population.

 Some would argue that RP is outdated, but this couldn't be further from the truth.
-In fact many aspiring British actors learn RP at acting school and it is spoken by many famous and notable people within the UK.
-Checkout these Pinterest links to get an idea of British people who speak RP in some form or another.
-For any speaker of RP who might come across as a bit pompous, this could be due to their use of voice inflection and tone rather than the accent itself.
+In fact, many aspiring British actors learn RP at acting school and it is spoken by many famous and notable people within the UK.
+Check out these Pinterest links to get an idea of British people who speak RP in some form or another.

 More information about what Received Pronunciation is can be found here: https://en.wikipedia.org/wiki/Received_Pronunciation